iTwin/appui/docs/changehistory/NextVersion.md

 Additionally, all internal usage of `--buic` CSS variables and `$buic` SCSS variables have been replaced with [iTwinUI CSS variables](https://itwinui.bentley.com/docs/variables). [#1079](https://github.com/iTwin/appui/pull/1079)

 Consumers of AppUI are expected to avoid using AppUI `SCSS` partial files directly and instead use the available CSS variables from iTwinUI.

+## Move iTwinUI to `peerDependencies`

+AppUI packages now specify `@itwin/itwinui-react` as a [peer dependency](https://docs.npmjs.com/cli/v10/configuring-npm/package-json#peerdependencies).
+This change means that application consumers should explicitly specify the latest version of iTwinUI in their `package.json` dependencies.
+This change simplifies the process of ensuring that a single version of the iTwinUI package is installed per major version without using version overrides. [#1115](https://github.com/iTwin/appui/pull/1115)

 ## @itwin/appui-react